 Ready to watch a game?

 Hockey games are readily available on TV or online.
 You can even watch them at pubs and restaurants and still feel the excitement and esprit de corps that follows.
-If you want to see a live game, you can get tickets for major games online or at the MTS Centre.
+If you want to see a live game, you can get tickets for major games online or at the Canada Life Centre (formerly MTS).
 You can also go to your nearest community centre and check if it has a hockey rink.
 You’ll be amazed at how skilled the neighborhood kids (and adults) are at this game.

 Sources: Do you think hockey was invented in Canada?
 Think again by Adam Proteau, The Hockey News; Hockey for Dummies Cheat Sheet; Sports: Hockey – Why Canadians love it, Canadian Immigrant Magazine; Different types of hockey, Bruce Hollingdrake, The Hockey Writers.

 You have already completed the quiz before.
 Hence you can not start it again.

 Quiz is loading...

 You must sign in or sign up to start the quiz.

 You have reached 0 of 0 point(s), (0)

 0 Essay(s) Pending (Possible Point(s): 0)